Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Background and Related Work

 \section{Background and Related Work}

-This section situates the study within existing research on the estimation and reporting of ICT-related energy use.
-We first review sector-level and national models that underpin current digital sustainability frameworks, focusing on their assumptions about end-user devices.
+This section situates the study within existing research on the estimation and reporting of Information and Communication Technology (ICT) related energy use.
+We will focus on how they deal with use-phase energy consumption for end-user devices.
+We review Sector-level and Service-level models for reporting, software-level energy-efficiency measurement frameworks, and the web-specific energy efficiency.
 We then outline software- and measurement-level approaches that aim to quantify energy use more precisely at the program or interaction level.
-Together, these strands of work frame the methodological gap that this paper addresses: linking reproducible, software-level energy measurements to the simplified models used in large-scale sustainability reporting.
+Together, these works frame the methodological gap that this paper addresses: linking reproducible, software-level energy measurements to the simplified models used in large-scale sustainability reporting.